 You may request to have your citation dismissed by completing a Drivers Safety Course approved by the Texas Education Agency (TEA).
+The request must be made in person or by certified mail.
 Upon successful completion of the Drivers Safety Course, payment of fees, and complying with all terms, your citation will be dismissed and there will be no conviction entered.

 - Must not have completed Defensive Driving Course to dismiss a citation within the last 12 months or be in the process of taking the course for another traffic violation.

 - A speeding violation must not exceed 24 MPH over the posted speed limit.